-Turkey breast shouldn’t be reserved just for those special Thanksgiving or holiday gatherings – it’s a great option for smaller gatherings or even a Sunday family dinner.
-Of course, one of the best parts about making a grilled turkey breast is the leftovers.
-They open the door to another delicious turkey-based meal, such as a comforting Leftover Turkey Pot Pie, Cranberry Turkey Salad, or the timeless Turkey Sandwich.
-Grilling turkey breast is not only incredibly tasty but also can be easy to prepare.
-For our recipe, we overnight brine our turkey breast to add flavor and keep it from drying out, then grill it over charcoal to get a nice smokey flavor as well as a crispy skin.
+Turkey breast shouldn’t be reserved just for those special Thanksgiving or holiday celebrations.
+It’s a great option for smaller get-togethers or even a Sunday family dinner.
+Grilling turkey breast is not only incredibly tasty but also easy to prepare.
+For our recipe, we overnight brine our turkey breast in a simple turkey brine to add flavor and keep it from drying out, then grill it over charcoal to get a nice smoky flavor as well as a crispy skin.

 Key Ingredients and Substitutions